jmrk7/railflow_docs_v2/docs/testing-frameworks/testng.md

 ## Annotations Examples
-Here are some JAVA code examples on how you would use TestRail annotations at the method or class level and what the results would like in TestRail
+Here are some Java code examples on how you would use TestRail annotations at the method or class level and what the results would like in TestRail

 ### Class Level Annotations